 Como Park Zoo & Conservatory, St. Paul

-The Como Zoo and Conservatory in St. Paul experienced a baby boom in the past two years.
+The Como Zoo and Conservatory in St. Paul experienced a baby boom in the past few years.
 They welcomed a gorilla, two zebras, four hedgehogs, 17 emerald tree boas, a giraffe and an orangutan, and a new pair of young snow leopards made their debut in 2017.
 Visitors also have an opportunity to feed giraffes lettuce or view them from a non-gated deck.

 At the adjacent Como Town Amusement Park, an outdoor play area designed for kids ages 2 to 12, you’ll find more than 18 rides and attractions including a super jungle gym, splash zone, arcade games and an area for giant inflatables.
 Take a ride on Tiger Tracks, a roller coaster that is sure to delight both adults and kids.